lucidrains/RETRO-pytorch/README.md

 The selling point of this retriever approach is reaching GPT-3 performance at 10x less parameters.
 More research is <a href="https://arxiv.org/abs/2009.06857">definitely deserved</a> in this area.

+I have also included the features necessary to scale the retrieval transformer to 1000 layers, if the claims of <a href="https://arxiv.org/abs/2203.00555">DeepNet paper</a> is to be believed.

 ## Install

 ```bash